ietf/tao/Tao.md

 The proceedings sometimes start with an informative (and highly entertaining) message.
 Each volume contains the final (hindsight) agenda, an IETF overview, Area and Working Group reports, and slides from the protocol and technical presentations.
 The Working Group reports and presentations are sometimes incomplete, if the materials haven't been turned in to the Secretariat in time for publication.

-An attendee list is also included, which contains names and affiliations as provided on the registration form.
-For information about obtaining copies of the proceedings, see the web listing at http://www.ietf.org/meeting/proceedings.html.

 3.14 Other General Things

 IETFers in general are very approachable.
 Never be afraid to approach someone and introduce yourself.
 Also, don't be afraid to ask questions, especially when it comes to jargon and acronyms.

 Hallway conversations are very important.
 A lot of very good work gets done by people who talk together between meetings and over lunches and dinners.
 Every minute of the IETF can be considered work time (much to some people's dismay).

 A side meeting (historically but often inaccurately called a "bar BOF") is an unofficial get-together between WG meetings or in the late evening, during which a lot of work gets done.
 These side meetings spring up in many different places around an IETF meeting, such as restaurants, coffee shops, unused hall spaces, and (if we are so lucky) pools.
+You can read more about BOFs (Birds-of-a Feather sessions) in section 5.

 It's unwise to get between a hungry IETFer (and there isn't any other kind) and coffee break brownies and cookies, no matter how interesting the hallway conversation.
 Steve Coya, the first IETF Executive Director, often said, "Take your cookie, then step away from the table."